henrylao/henrylao.github.io/about.md

 permalink: /about/
 ---

 Hello!
 I'm Henry born and raised in Silicon Valley.
 I'm currently a third year student at California State University East Bay pursuing a Bachelors in Computer Science.
 Solving problems and building software are my passions.
-On my leisure time, I am often reading about machine learning, playing guitar, playing games or reading up on ThinkPad mods.
+On my leisure time, I like to read about machine learning, playing guitar, playing games and reading up on ThinkPad mods.

 ### Contact Info